samelstob/notes/management-notes/rothman/manage-your-project-portfolio.md

 ## Forward

-" Setting priorities is hard, but setting priorities and then resetting them as the world changes, without being simply reactive to pressure, has a name.
+"Setting priorities is hard, but setting priorities and then resetting them as the world changes, without being simply reactive to pressure, has a name.
 It is management."